What are patent claim amendments?

-Most Office Actions will contain rejections based on prior art patents and other literature.
+Most Office Actions will cite prior art patents and other literature.
 The goal of amending the claims is to include one or more features not disclosed or suggested in the prior art.
-You are balancing a tightrope here.
-Adding too many features will cause your claims to become too narrow.
-Adding too few features may risk another rejection.
+Balancing a tightrope is the name of the game here.
+Add too many features, and your claims will become too narrow.
+Add too few features, you may risk another rejection.

 Each time you amend a claim, you are potentially giving up some scope of protection in order to gain the rights to a granted patent.
 Think of the patent process as a negotiation with the US government.
 You start off by asking for a wide scope of protection, which may be arguably broader than what you’re entitled to.
 The Patent Office rejects your broad claim, so you go back with a modified lesser request.
 This back-and-forth process is basically what happens when you get an Office Action from the patent examiner, and respond with amended claims.

 Amend independent or dependent claims?